 University of Bologna

-A Global Pinnacle for MBBS in Italy: Alma Mater Studiorum
+A Global Pinnacle for MBBS in Italy: The World's Oldest University, the Alma Mater Studiorum.

 Founded in 1088, the University of Bologna is the world’s oldest university, shaping global academia for over nine centuries.
-It's a research-intensive institution with a multicampus structure and a beacon of academic excellence.
+With 11 schools, 33 departments, and a multicampus structure (Bologna, Cesena, Forlì), it remains a beacon of academic and research excellence.

 Global Stature